snowyu/idb.c/README.md

 Limits
 ------

-The Different File System would be different.
+These limits vary with different file systems.
 So be care of your choose.

 * the key name length           = the directory(file) name length.
 * the key path depth            = the path depth in the file system.
 * the max subkeys count limits  = the max file count in a directory
   * enable the IDBMaxPageCount can exceed the limits.